Tim3W4rp/guessBMW/README.md

 There are major flaws within the code and under specific circumstances, the application may crash.

-The code is crap, but then again, I wrote the app in 2 days with no prior knowledge of Swift.
+The code is trash, but then again, I wrote the app in 2 days with no prior knowledge of Swift.